Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Introduction

 {\bf Generic semisimplicity.} In~\cite{Martin}, partition algebras were shown to be semisimple for all but finitely many values of the parameter.
 In Theorem~\ref{cor:gens}, we prove that the multiparameter colored partition algebras are generically semisimple.
 This means that there exists a polynomial in $r$ variables such that the multiparameter colored partition algebras are semisimple, for all values of the parameters ${\bf x}\in\CC^r$ outside the zero set of this polynomial.
 For $r=1$, the additive Karoubi envelope of $\CPar({\bf x})$ is the Deligne category for symmetric groups.
 This one is known to be semisimple if $x_0$ is not a nonnegative integer~\cite{Deligne}.
 Over the field $\C$ of complex numbers, in Theorem~\ref{thm:karoubi}, we prove generic semisimplicity of the additive Karoubi envelope of $\CPar({\bf x})$.
 This means that there exists a measure zero subset of $\C^r$ such that, for all ${\bf{x}}\in\C^r$ which are outside this measure zero subset, the additive Karoubi envelope of $\CPar({\bf x})$ is semisimple.

 {\bf Analogues of the Robinson--Schensted correspondence.} The Robinson--Schensted correspondence~\cite{Sch} is a bijection between permutations and pairs of standard Young tableaux of the same shape.
 Over the years, this was generalized to several setups.
 In~\cite{Stanton}, a bijection between elements of $G(r,n)$ and pairs of $r$-tuples of tableaux of the same shape was given.
 In~\cite{Shimozono}, a bijection between elements of $G(r,n)$ and pairs of $r$-ribbon tableaux of the same shape was given.
-For partition diagrams, such a bijections was described in~\cite{Rollet,TT}.
-More recently, in~\cite{Colmen}, a bijection was given involving two row arrays of multisets such that it recovers the bijection between partition diagrams and pairs of standard set-partition tableaux of the same shape.
+For partition diagrams, such a bijection was first described in~\cite{Rollet}.
+Later on, a bijection between partition diagrams and pairs of so called set-partition tableaux was also given in~\cite{TT}.
+More recently, in~\cite{Colmen}, a bijection was given involving two row arrays of multisets and multiset-partition tableaux such that it recovers the bijection in~\cite{TT}.

 We give two such bijections for the colored partition diagrams.
 The first bijection, given in Proposition~\ref{prop:Rs}, involves $r$-tuples of standard set-partition tableaux.
-The second bijection,given in Proposition~\ref{prop:SW}, involves standard set-partition $r$-ribbon tableaux.
+The second bijection, given in Proposition~\ref{prop:SW}, involves standard set-partition $r$-ribbon tableaux.
 As an application of these bijections, in Proposition~\ref{prop-new-45}, we characterize equivalence classes of Green's relations for the colored partition monoid, see \cite{Green} for more information about Green's relations.